First Hawaiian Bank: History

 In 1996, First Hawaiian acquired 31 branches in Oregon, Washington, and Idaho from U.S. Bancorp.
 It then created a new subsidiary - Pacific One Bank - to hold the branches, with a charter in Oregon.
 During the same year, First Hawaiian also acquired ANB Financial Corporation, which was the owner of American National Bank in central Washington state.
 American National's branches eventually became part of Pacific One Bank.
 At the same time as all of these mergers, First Hawaiian built its new headquarters, the First Hawaiian Center.
 At 429 ft, it is the tallest building in Hawaiʻi.

 In 1997, First Hawaiian merged in Pioneer Federal and the next year merged in First Hawaiian Creditcorp.
 In the following year, 1998, First Hawaiian merged with San-Francisco-based Bank of the West.
 The surviving company, First Hawaiian, Inc., was renamed BancWest Corporation.
 Former First Hawaiian, Inc. shareholders owned 55% of BancWest; Banque Nationale de Paris (BNP), former owner of Bank of the West, owned 45%.

 In 2001, First Hawaiian Bank acquired Union Bank of California's branch network in Guam and Saipan.
 In December, BNP Paribas completed its acquisition of 100% of First Hawaiian Bank and its parent company BancWest.
 Bank of the West and First Hawaiian Bank, however, continued to operate as separate institutions.

 On December 23, 2015, First Hawaiian Bank announced that parent company BNP Paribas was considering strategic options for the subsidiary, including an initial public offering.
 On August 4, 2016, shares of the company started being sold on the NASDAQ.

 In 2018, Banque Nationale de Paris (BNP) reduced their stake in First Hawaiian to 33.3%, and by January 2019, it had sold its remaining stake.

+On July 13, 2026, First Hawaiian Bank announced it acquired Tri Counties Bank in a $2 billion all stock deal.
+First Hawaiian will have about $34 billion worth of assets, and it will be the sixth largest bank headquartered in the Western U.S.